Trampolines. Zip lines. Movies. Parks. Shopping. Dave & Buster’s.

 I confess, I like to eat.
 And one of my favorite places to eat—heck, one of everyone’s favorite places to eat—is Mike’s American Grill.
 It’s got great steaks, but get the plank smoked salmon.
 I’m literally drooling just typing about it.

 Pretty much every “Top Restaurant” list in the region includes a small, family-owned hidden gem in a strip mall called Afghan Bistro.
 Its popularity is greater than its square footage, however, so you’ll need a reservation.
-Other notable locally-owned spots in Springfield include one of the region’s favorite diners, Bob & Edith’s; a southern comfort food haven, Della J’s Delectables; and standout Greek cuisine from Eleni’s Greek Taverna.
+Other notable locally-owned spots in Springfield include one of the region’s favorite diners, Bob & Edith’s, and standout Greek cuisine from Eleni’s Greek Taverna.

 When it comes to national chain restaurants, you’ll find a mother lode at Springfield Town Center.
 My favorites include Yard House and Maggie McFly’s with their big menus and tasty American cuisine.
 And, of course, you can never go wrong at Maggiano’s Little Italy and Silver Diner.